Products

 A National Insurance qualifying year is a tax year (April to April) during which you did one OR more of the following:

-Earned enough National Insurance Credits to fill gaps in the National Insurance record.
-You may acquire these credits if you’re on certain qualifying benefits like Jobseeker’s Allowance, Carer's Allowance, sick pay, and maternity/paternity pay.
+• Earned enough National Insurance Credits to fill gaps in the National Insurance record.
+You may acquire these credits on certain qualifying benefits like Jobseeker’s Allowance, Carers Allowance, sick pay, and maternity/paternity pay.

-Made voluntary National Insurance contributions to plug gaps in your NI records.
-In 2023-24, the voluntary contribution rate is £17.45 weekly.
+• Made voluntary National Insurance contributions to plug gaps in your National Insurance record.
+In 2024-25, the voluntary contribution rate is £17.45 weekly.

 It depends on your birth year, gender, and NI contributions.